 To test hypothesis we used Regression analysis.

-H1- Career Aspiration significantly impacts academic behavior of undergraduate’s.
+H1- Career Aspiration significantly impacts academic behavior of undergraduates.
 Supporting this hypothesis, the results show a significant impact of career aspiations on academie behavior (β=0.27, t=4.691, p<0.001).
-Thus, H1 is accepted
+Thus, H1 is accepted.

-H2Academic Behaviour has a significant impact on academic success.
+H2-Academic Behaviour has a significant impact on academic success.
 The beta coefficient for Career Aspirations in the regression model is β = 0.273, with a t-value of t = 4.691 and a p-value of p < 0.001.
-Since the p-value is less than the significance level (α = 0.05), we can accept the hypothesis
+Since, the p-value is less than the significance level (α = 0.05), we can accept the hypothesis.

 H3, and conclude that Career Aspirations has a significant impact on academic success of STEM undergraduates.
 Thus H3 is accepted